ircv3/ircv3-specifications/extensions/message-redaction.md

 Redacted messages MAY be hidden entirely from the primary message log, but a deletion log SHOULD be made available.

+Clients MAY chose to display the content of redacted messages to their user, for example through configuration or following the user's explicit request to see a specific message.

 For the purposes of user interface, clients MAY assume that their own messages are redactable.
 However, this will not always be the case, and there could be other messages